8ft0/study-guide/docs/linux/containers/docker.md

    docker image prune
    ```

-By using this cheat sheet, new starters can efficiently manage Docker containers, images, volumes, networks, and configurations, ensuring proper use and maintenance of Docker environments.
+By using this study sheet, new starters can efficiently manage Docker containers, images, volumes, networks, and configurations, ensuring proper use and maintenance of Docker environments.